 FOR NON-PROFITS (updated July 2014):

 Thank you for your interest in working with the Community Consulting Club.
-The application process has for Fall 2014 has now started.
+The application process has for Fall 2014 is now closed.

 About the Community Consulting Club

 The Community Consulting Club is one of the Ross School of Business's most unique and popular student clubs.
 Each year, the club oversees 20 to 25 consulting projects that involve Ross students--both MBA and BBA--dedicating their business skills and acumen to helping non-profit organizations in southeastern Michigan address challenges such as strategic planning, marketing, operations, financial management, and human resources.
 Students gain invaluable experience while local non-profits receive expert business advice that they otherwise would be unable to afford.

 What makes the CCC different from other clubs?

 The CCC provides a unique combination of training and education, practical consulting experience, and the opportunity to make an impact on the local community.